 In addition to the natural variability described above, anthropogenic influences will very likely also be responsible for future multi-decadal scale climate variations in the MDB (CSIRO and BoM, 2007; IPCC, 2007).
-Anthropogenically-induced changes in
+Anthropogenicallyinduced changes in some aspects of the regional Australian climate have already been detected (Karoly and Braganza, 2005).
+There are a wide range of projected impacts for the MDB climate (i.e., "wetter and warmer" or "drier and warmer") and unfortunately, there is no clear signal in the direction of these changes across the MDB.

-- 20 MDB (CSIRO and BoM, 2007; IPCC, 2007).
-Anthropogenically-induced changes in some aspects of the regional Australian climate have already been detected (Karoly and Braganza, 2005).
-There are a wide range of projected impacts for the MDB climate (i.e. "wetter and warmer" or "drier and warmer") and unfortunately, there is no clear signal in the direction of these changes.
-The uncertainties primarily stem from - 25 large differences between future rainfall changes in the MDB projected by global climate models in response to future greenhouse gas emission scenarios.
-While these projections consistently show increasing temperatures across the MDB over the 21st century, they do not show consistent changes in rainfall in the MDB.
-Given the potential for anthropogenic warming to be associated with significant negative impacts across the MDB (Alexander and Arblaster, 2009; BoM, 2010), the uncertainty associated with climate model projections must be addressed so that the contribution of anthropogenic forcing to multi-decadal and longer changes in MDB can be properly assessed.
+The uncertainties primarily stem from large differences between future rainfall changes in the MDB projected by global climate models in response to future greenhouse gas emission scenarios.
+While these projections consistently show increasing temperatures across the MDB over the 21st century, they do not show consistent changes in rainfall (Sun et al., 2011).
+One regional exception is the southern MDB, for which many climate models consistently project drying.
+However, the magnitude of this drying varies considerably between models (Chiew et al., 2008) and the dynamical mechanisms behind this drying have not yet been identified.
+Given the potential for anthropogenic warming to be associated with significant negative impacts across the MDB (Alexander and Arblaster, 2009; BoM, 2010), the uncertainty associated with climate model projections must be addressed so that the contribution of anthropogenic forcing to interannual, multi-decadal and longer changes in MDB can be properly assessed.
+The numerous sources of uncertainty associated with global climate model projections for the MDB are discussed further in Sect.
+5.